dlaliberte/standards-notes/font-features-explainer.md

 Abstract
 ---

 HTTP Client Hints defines an Accept-CH response header that servers can use to advertise their use of request headers for proactive content negotiation.
-This explainer introduces a set of user preference font features client hints headers like Sec-CH-Prefers-Font-..., which notify the server of user preferences that will meaningfully alter the requested resource, like, for example, through the currently preferred font thing.
+This explainer introduces a set of font features client hints headers like Sec-CH-Prefers-Font-..., which notify the server of font features that will meaningfully alter the requested resource, like, for example, ....
 These client hints will commonly also be used as critical client hints via the Critical-CH header.

 Status of this document
 ----